 When we’re not working (although we’re always working), most of us are veracious readers.
-As the topics of new books, old standby magazines, favorite blogs, and current podcasts are always on our lips, we decided to start sharing our top picks in a new segment inspired by the one and only LeVar Burton of Reading Rainbow fame.
-Note: he also has a super cool podcast where reads out-loud his favorite short stories.
+As the topics of new books, old standby magazines, favorite blogs, and current podcasts are always on our lips, we decided to start sharing our top picks in a new segment inspired by the one and only LeVar Burton of fame.
+Note: he also has where reads out-loud his favorite short stories.

-Of all the RED crew, MARIELA likely reads the most (typically finishing a book every one-two weeks).
+Of all the RED crew, likely reads the most (typically finishing a book every one-two weeks).
 She even keeps notes of all her favorite quotes and passages - this sort of dedication, curiosity, and introspection is why we love her SO much!
-She just finished Michelle Obama’s “Becoming” and “The Kiss Quotient” by Helen Hoang.
+She just finished Michelle Obama’s and by Helen Hoang.

 While Amazon is great, you can never beat the smell of a library for finding these reads and more.
-On Duke’s East Campus the Lilly Library combines beautiful architecture and rich history for a sumptuous experience despite the fact that all the art stacks are in the basement.
+On Duke’s East Campus the combines beautiful architecture and rich history for a sumptuous experience despite the fact that all the art stacks are in the basement.
 We’re also super blessed to have fantastic local bookstores here in the area.
-In Raleigh we love browsing and buying even late at night on Nice Price Book’s honor system method.
-Durham’s Ninth Street has both the Regulator bookshop and Tiny which means readers of all ages have some place to shop.
-A fixture in Chapel Hill for as long as any of us can remember, Flyleaf Books always has a packed calendar full of clubs, signings, and story-times.
+In Raleigh we love browsing and buying even late at night on honor system method.
+Durham’s Ninth Street has both the bookshop and which means readers of all ages have some place to shop.
+A fixture in Chapel Hill for as long as any of us can remember, always has a packed calendar full of clubs, signings, and story-times.

 What’s currently on your bedside table?
 Share your picks on Instagram or Facebook & stay tuned for RED’s top picks in blogs & podcasts over the next several months (and of course more books).
 We’ll see you next time!